 HF Antenna: Initially I considered a big-coil, adjustable load (or “screwdriver”) HF antenna that would use some fancy circuitry and mechanisms to cover multiple bands with ease once properly installed.
 But, after considering the price of those big babies, the heavy-duty mounting hardware typically required, and the extra complexity added by the controller, I chose otherwise.
 I wasn’t certain that mobile HF operation was something I would really get into, so I didn’t want to make such a big investment of time, effort, and money just to get a taste of it.
 Further, I like to take my truck on rough mountain roads in the Rockies, and I was concerned that such an antenna could be too delicate to get severely jostled around on a regular basis without taking damage.

 Instead I traded convenience for low cost, relative simplicity, and durability, consistent with my installation goals.
 I chose to use a simple and lighter antenna mount on which I could manually trade out single-band, coil-loaded vertical antennas commonly referred to as “ham sticks.”
-Specifically, I selected a set of the MFJ Hamtennas.
+Specifically, I selected a set of the MFJ HF Sticks.
 These antennas use a standard 3/8” x 24 threaded mount, have a rugged fiberglass base segment, and employ an adjustable length stainless whip up top.
 The fiberglass section of each antenna has the loading coil seal-wrapped around it to the extent required for its particular HF band.
 The stainless whip inserts inside the fiberglass segment to variable lengths for adjusting the antenna resonance to the portion of the band desired.
 The whip segment is secured by set screws at the top of the fiberglass segment.
-Each MFJ Hamtenna costs under $20 and extends roughly 7 feet in total height.
+Each MFJ Hamtenna I wanted costs under $30 and extends roughly 7 feet in total height.
 At that price, I don’t mind if I bend or break one on occasion, but they are very rugged.

 Every antenna is a compromise, especially in a mobile station.